flexera-public/policy_templates/cost/aws/rightsize_ebs_volumes/README.md

 - The `Estimated Monthly Cost` is calculated by multiplying the amortized cost of the resource for 1 day, as found within Flexera CCO, by 30.44, which is the average number of days in a month.
 This value is not used for calculating savings but is provided as a reference.
 - Since the `Estimated Monthly Cost` of individual resources is obtained from Flexera CCO, it will take into account any Flexera adjustment rules or cloud provider discounts present in the Flexera platform.
 - The AWS Pricing API is used to retrieve the list price of the current volume type and the recommended volume type.
-The estimated savings is calculated by subtracting the estimated price of the recommended GP3 volume type from the price of the current GP2 volume type.
+The `Estimated Monthly Savings` is calculated by subtracting the estimated price of the recommended GP3 volume type from the price of the current GP2 volume type.
-- Since savings is calculated based on list prices obtained from the AWS Pricing API, they will *not* take into account any Flexera adjustment rules or cloud provider discounts present in the Flexera platform.
+- Since `Estimated Monthly Savings` is calculated based on list prices obtained from the AWS Pricing API, they will *not* take into account any Flexera adjustment rules or cloud provider discounts present in the Flexera platform.
-- The savings are displayed in the `Estimated Monthly Savings` column.
 - The incident message detail includes the sum of each resource `Estimated Monthly Savings` as `Potential Monthly Savings`.
 - If the Flexera organization is configured to use a currency other than USD, the savings values will be converted from USD using the exchange rate at the time that the policy executes.